-To obtain a monitoring algorithm for monitoring under timing uncertainty it merely requires that the symbolic successor computation of Algorithm \ref{alg:successor} is extended to pairs $(\alpha,I)$ where $I$ is an integer-bounded interval.
-Thus Algorithm~\ref{alg:monitor} can easily be extended to support time uncertainty.
+To obtain a monitoring algorithm for monitoring under timing uncertainty it merely suffices to extend the symbolic successor computation in Algorithm~\ref{alg:successor} to pairs~$(\alpha,I)$ where $I$ is an integer-bounded interval.
+Since we defined the delay operation for intervals the only necessary change is to replace $Z^{\nearrow_{[\tau, \tau]}}$ with $Z^{\nearrow_I}$ in the innermost \textit{if}-statement of Algorithm~\ref{alg:successor}.
+Thus, the monitoring procedure (Algorithm~\ref{alg:monitor}) can easily be extended to support timing uncertainty.